 Buyers of the credits have an incentive because they buy the credits at a discount, saving money on their taxes.
-Buyers are interested in purchasing tax credits that are capable of withstanding any challenges by the IRS or the State of Colorado; therefore, it is important that landowners hire qualified professionals and work with experienced land trusts.
+The state only issues tax credit certificates when the landowner has followed all of the state and IRS rules; therefore, it is important that landowners hire qualified professionals and work with experienced land trusts.
 We will gladly help you locate an experienced land trust and select the best professional team available.
 Just give us a call or visit our website using the contact information below.